 They say your eyes are the window to your soul.
 Why not frame them with perfectly defined brows?
-Microblading is a fantastic and semi permanent option for those looking to polish, define, and reshape their brows.
-A exclusive microblading pen is used to draw on individual hairs, filling in gaps from sparse and over plucked brows, to fully reconstructing new and unique brows.
+Eyebrow Microblading is a fantastic and semi permanent option for those looking to polish, define, and reshape their brows.
+An exclusive eyebrow microblading pen is used to draw on individual hairs, filling in gaps from sparse and over plucked brows, to fully reconstructing new and unique brows.
 You can reach our artist Myranda by e-mail.

 What is cosmetic tattooing?: